sethm/3b2_rom/Rev3/README.md

 Standard ROMs
 -------------

-These images are /ROMs used on Revision 3 System Boards, including the 3B2/500, 3B2/600, and 3B2/1000.
+These images are ROMs used on Revision 3 System Boards, including the 3B2/500, 3B2/600, and 3B2/1000.

   - ABTRT.bin